MapsPeople/docs/src/content/cms/index.md

 * **Type** - Locations must have a Type applied, which can be set in the Location details editor.
 When creating a new Location some settings are inherited from the selected Type e.g. Name and Icon.
 You can always change the inherited settings to something else if necessary.
 * **Name & Description** - Type in the name of your Location, and a Description.
 Entering it in the default language is mandatory, but you also have options to enter it in alternative languages.
-* **Area** - Choose the colour of the Area the Location covers.
+* **Area** - Choose the color of the Area the Location covers.
 You can also set whether the Area is visible or not.
 * **Status** - Toggle whether or not this Location appears in searches.
 * **Restrictions** - Determine which, if any, App User Role Restrictions this Location should be subject to.
 * **Categories** - Add which, if any, Categories this Location belongs to.